mlochbaum/bencharray/README.md

 To use:

+    $ ./benchmark.bqn        # Benchmark and plot everything (slow)
     $ ./benchmark.bqn help   # See options
     $ ./benchmark.bqn list   # See functions that can be benchmarked
-    $ ./benchmark.bqn all arith  # Record and plot arithmetic benchmarks
+    $ ./benchmark.bqn arith  # Record and plot arithmetic benchmarks

 ![Arithmetic performance](output/plot/sort-rand-i16.svg)